 Fareham Park Road (previously Iron Mills Lane) went through Iron Mill Coppice to Funtley House, with a branch heading over to Fareham Park.

-The next map, dated 1956, shows Hillson Drive (with gaps left for the branches), and the roads across to Fareham Park Road.
-The joinery works are shown for the first time, as is a nursery by number 33, and houses stretch into Iron Mills Cottage.
+The estate was extended in 1956, including Hillson Drive (with gaps left for the branches), and the roads across to Fareham Park Road.
+The joinery works are shown for the first time on the 1956 map, as is a nursery by number 33, and houses stretch into Iron Mills Cottage.

 Iron Mills Close, Park Farm Avenue, Nashe Way, Privett Road and Fareham Park School all came along a few years later.
 The motorway caused Iron Mill Cottage to be demolished, but most other properties survived.